r0892111/beroepsbelgWeb/supabase/functions/sync-webshop-to-stripe/README.md

 # Stripe Webshop Sync Edge Function

-This edge function automatically syncs webshop items with Stripe products and prices when items are created or updated in the `webshop_data` table.
+This edge function automatically syncs webshop items with Stripe products and prices when items are created, updated, or deleted in the `webshop_data` table.

 ## How It Works